 at-least-once delivery means that for each message handed to the mechanism potentially multiple attempts are made at delivering it, such that at least one succeeds; again, in more casual terms this means that messages may be duplicated but not lost.

 exactly-once delivery means that for each message handed to the mechanism exactly one delivery is made to the recipient; the message can neither be lost nor duplicated.

-The first one is the cheapest—highest performance, least implementation overhead—because it can be done in a fire-and-forget fashion without keeping state at the sending end or in the transport mechanism.
+The first one is the cheapest with the highest performance, also with the least implementation overhead, because it can be done in a fire-and-forget fashion without keeping state at the sending end or in the transport mechanism.
 The second one requires retries to counter transport losses, which means keeping state at the sending end and having an acknowledgement mechanism at the receiving end.
-The third is most expensive—and has consequently worst performance—because in addition to the second it requires state to be kept at the receiving end in order to filter out duplicate deliveries.
+The third is most expensive—and has consequently the worst performance—because in addition to the second it requires state to be kept at the receiving end in order to filter out duplicate deliveries.

 Discussion: Why No Guaranteed Delivery?

-At the core of the problem lies the question what exactly this guarantee shall mean:
+At the core of the problem lies the question of what exactly this guarantee shall mean: